vesoft-inc/nebula-docs/docs-2.0/nebula-studio/install-configure/st-ug-deploy.md

 Before you deploy Docker-based Studio v2.x, you must do a check of these:

 - The Nebula Graph v2.x services are deployed and started.
 For more information, see [Nebula Graph Database Manual](https://docs.nebula-graph.io/2.0/2.quick-start/1.quick-start-workflow/).
+  !!! note

-  > **NOTE**: Different methods are available for you to deploy Nebula Graph.
+      Different methods are available for you to deploy Nebula Graph.
 If this is your first time to use Nebula Graph, we recommend that you use Docker Compose to deploy Nebula Graph.
 For more information, see [Deploy Nebula Graph with Docker Compose](https://docs.nebula-graph.io/2.0/2.quick-start/2.deploy-nebula-graph-with-docker-compose/).

 - On the machine where Studio v2.x will run, Docker Compose is installed and started.
 For more information, see [Docker Compose Documentation](https://docs.docker.com/compose/install/ "Click to go to Docker Documentation").